Memory Management in Heavy Charts

 }

-// preventing detached tree accumulation that causes memory bloat.
+// detached-tree accumulation that causes memory bloat.

 Canvas 2D Buffer Pooling and State Reset